 The goal of this course is to develop instructors to teach the NRA's Basics of Pistol Shooting course.
 The instructor course is designed to teach you how to teach others to shoot using the NRA's lesson plan and the training standards of the National Rifle Association.
 The course is NOT designed to improve your shooting skills.
 Course length: 16 hours.

 COURSE PRE-REQUISITE: Basics of Pistol Shooting - Instructor Led Training (ILT) course (Released April 4, 2017) or the NRA Basic Pistol Shooting course format offered up to May 2016.), the Distance Learning Basics of Pistol Shooting or the Blended Basics of Pistol Shooting course formats to satisfy the basic course requirement for Pistol Instructor Courses.

-Possession of basic firearm safety and shooting skills is a perquisite for certification as an NRA instructor.
+Possession of basic firearm safety and shooting skills is a prerequisite for certification as an NRA instructor.
 Prior to attending the pistol instructor course, candidates must complete a pre-course questionnaire and demonstrate their pistol handling background in pre-course pistol handling exercises and qualification.

 The NRA Pistol Instructor course is presented in two parts: NRA Basic Instructor Training course (6 Hours), and NRA Pistol Instructor Training course (10 Hours).
 During the course, candidates will learn NRA policies and procedures, basic public speaking skills, training methodology, use of a training team and training aids, organizing a course, preparing a budget, and finally preparing to teach.
 Role playing is a major part of an instructor course where the candidates take turns conducting portions of the course to other candidates who play the role as basic students.
 The **course is conducted with a minimum of four (4) candidates.
 The instructor candidate need not be a member of the NRA, but NRA membership is strongly recommended.
 Joining prior to the course date will facilitate the credentialing process for you.
 Click the following link to: JOIN THE NRA.

 Candidate and Course Requirements: The prospective instructor candidate must: